xuy50/ecgr5106-hw4/README.md

 ## Introduction

-In this homework, we explore sequence-to-sequence (seq2seq) modeling for machine translation using a GRU-based encoder-decoder architecture, both **with** and **without** attention. **All models in this homework are word-based**, which is a key difference from our previous character-based approach.
-We address the following problems:
+In this homework, explore sequence-to-sequence (seq2seq) modeling for machine translation using a GRU-based encoder-decoder architecture, both **with** and **without** attention. **All models in this homework are word-based**, which is a key difference from our previous character-based approach.
+Address the following problems:

 - **Problem 1**: English → French translation (no attention)
 - **Problem 2**: English → French translation (with attention)
 - **Problem 3**: French → English translation (both no attention and with attention)

-We use the provided dataset `Dataset-English_to_French.txt`, which contains parallel sentences in English and French.
+Use the provided dataset `Dataset-English_to_French.txt`, which contains parallel sentences in English and French.
 Our goals are to:

 1. Train the models on the entire dataset (no train/validation split is needed given the small size).
 2. Report training loss, validation loss, and token-level validation accuracy.
 3. Generate qualitative translations to compare with the reference sentences.

-In addition, based on the complete epoch logs provided, we summarize the epoch at which the best accuracy was reached and compare the performance data across all 100 epochs.
+In addition, based on the complete epoch logs provided, summarize the epoch at which the best accuracy was reached and compare the performance data across all 100 epochs.

 ---